-This landscape, once barren and lifeless, now abounds with life.
-Whisby Nature Park was created by quarrying for sand and gravel, but nature has reclaimed the landscape of pits and bare sand.
+Whisby Nature Park is a beautiful landscape near Lincoln, full of wildlife, walks and trails.
+Once barren and lifeless, this amazing place now abounds with wildlife.
+The park was created by quarrying for sand and gravel, but nature has reclaimed the pits and bare sand, creating habitats for many species.

-The lakes at Whisby Nature Park are surrounded by grassland, marsh, scrub and willow carr.
+The lakes at Whisby Nature Park, near Lincoln, are surrounded by grassland, marsh, scrub and willow carr.
 Elements of the original landscape, from before quarrying also remain, with fragments of heathland, old hedgerows and a small oak woodland.

 In spring and summer, flocks of tits and finches are joined by warblers.
 The lakes attract feeding sand martins and swallows, and terns nest on the islands.
 Chiffchaffs, reed and sedge warblers can be heard.
 Whisby Nature Park has also become famous for nightingales.